Joy-less/GameReadyHtn/README.md

 - Simple and performant, made for game development
 - Expressive with minimal boilerplate

+## GOAP vs HTN

+This library is parallel to [Game Ready Goap](https://github.com/Joy-less/GameReadyGoap), an implementation of GOAP.

+Goal-Oriented Action Planning and Hierarchical Task Networks are both powerful choices for controlling NPCs.
+HTN defines a structured hierarchy of nested tasks that should be completed.
+GOAP defines a set of goals and a set of actions that can be combined to reach those goals.

+HTN is simpler, faster and more predictable because the tasks use a predefined order.
+It's suitable for most game enemies which only have a limited set of actions.
+It's an implementation of a behaviour tree.

+GOAP is more flexible and powerful because the actions can be combined in very complex ways.
+It's suitable for agents with lots of actions and strategies to consider, such as in Real-Time Strategy games.

+[This Reddit discussion](https://www.reddit.com/r/gamedev/comments/1ozugf) provides more comparisons between GOAP, HTN and behaviour trees.

 ## Usage

 First, create an agent with initial states and a root task: